List of Last of the Summer Wine characters: Toby Mulberry Smith

 (Trevor Bannister; 1992, 2001–2006, 2008–2010) The Captain of the local golf club where Barry is often trying to fit in as a member; but, despite his best efforts to impress him, Barry always manages to annoy or offend the Captain, either by becoming involved with some escapade with the main trio, or by some other social faux pas.

-Trevor Bannister is best known for playing Mr Lucas in another comedy favourite, Are You Being Served?, with Frank Thornton (Truly) from 1972 to 1979, and also starred with Brian Wilde (Foggy) in the short-lived Wyatt's Watchdogs in 1988.

 He had previously played a tailor in the 1992 episode "Who's Got Rhythm?" which could be the same character but is unconfirmed.
 The Captain returned for the 2008 New Years Special "I Was A Hitman For Primrose Dairies", where he received a name, Toby, for the first time.
 In series 30 he moves in next door to Barry and Glenda and shortly after gains Morton Beemish (aka Herman Teesdale), the former repo man, as a near-lodger, since he's always there doing tasks around the house.
 During this time his relationship with Barry appeared to improve and the two (along with Glenda) would often bond over their annoyance of Morton.